openlibhums/memory-alpha/content/support/press-management/footer.md

-title: Journal Footer
+title: Journal footer
-# Journal Footer
+# Journal footer

 As a press manager, you can control some of the elements that appear in the website footer of every journal.